Effects of the El Niño–Southern Oscillation in Australia: 2010s

-According to the Bureau of Meteorology's 2011 Australian Climate Statement, Australia had lower than average temperatures in 2011 as a consequence of a La Niña weather pattern.
-During the 2010–2012 La Niña event, Australia experienced its second- and third-wettest years, since a record of the rainfall started to kept during 1900.
+Australia had lower than average temperatures in 2011 as a consequence of a La Niña weather pattern.
+During the 2010–2012 La Niña event, Australia had its second- and third-wettest years, since rainfall records began in 1900.
 It caused Australia to experience its wettest September on record in 2010, and its second-wettest year on record in 2010.
 It also led to an unusual intensification of the Leeuwin Current.

 El Niño conditions developed in mid-2013 through much of western Queensland.
 Although these began easing for western Queensland in early 2014, drought began to develop further east, along the coastal fringe and into the ranges of southeast Queensland and northeast New South Wales.
 Warm and dry conditions continued into 2015 in the east, particularly in Queensland where the monsoon rains were delayed.
 The 2013 New South Wales bushfires occurred in a neutral ENSO year, as not all major fires occur in El Niño years.

 By the start of spring in 2015, the Indian Ocean had started to help the El Niño, which resulted in Australia's third-driest spring on record and limited growth at the end of cropping season.
 The combination of heat and low rainfall brought a very early start to the 2015–16 Australian bushfire season, with over 125 fires burning in Victoria and Tasmania during October.
 During the 2014–2016 El Niño event, the 2015–16 Australian region cyclone season was the least active since reliable records started during 1950s.

 Mild La Niña conditions were present from April to November 2016.
 Moderate, albeit brief, La Niña conditions returned in the summer of 2017–18.
 Despite a few and short-lived La Niña outbursts, 2017–19 mostly consisted of El Niño conditions and had caused drier than average conditions for much of inland Queensland, most of New South Wales, eastern and central Victoria, and all of Tasmania.
 In 2018, rainfall for the year was very low over the southeastern quarter of the Australian mainland.
 Exacerbating the effects of diminished rainfall during the 2018 El Niño year were a record-breaking run of above-average monthly temperatures, with the first half of 2019 being on an El Niño alert.